dwijnbergen/scheduled_ping_FDP-Index/README.md

 The workflow can also be started manually:

-Actions -> ping every week -> Run workflow -> Run workflow
+Actions -> Ping Fair Data Point Index -> Run workflow -> Run workflow

 ## GitHub workflow Limitations
 Since GitHub actions cost resources, there are some limitations to the scheduled workflow.